jdlabelle/nvim_plugin_test/README.md

 Can execute code in other language blocks when you have them in a slide

-You may need to configure this with `opt.execturors`.
+You may need to configure this with `opt.executors`.
-Currently only Python and Javascript included by default.
+Currently Python and Javascript included by default.

 ```python
 num = 21